MiguelGGithub/web102_prework/README.md

 The following **optional** features are implemented:

+* [ x ] Functional Search Bar
+* [ x ] Arcade-themed font to match the theme of games
+* [ x ] Elements centering and positioning to center
-* [ x ] List anything else that you can get done to improve the app functionality!
+* [ x ] Navigation Bar allowing user to navigate through the page

 ## Video Walkthrough